 B.S .Wheelock College

 Appointed in 1993, Virginia Connor is the longest serving female head of an ongoing school in New York City.
 Virginia has taught every elementary grade and has been a director of lower school, a director of middle school, an admission officer, and a director of curriculum development.
-Throughout her career, she has served as a board member for several educational institutions, including, currently, The Brearley School, the New York State Association of Independent Schools (NYSAIS), and the Independent School Admission Association of Greater New York (ISAAGNY).
+Currently, she serves on the Board of Trustees of The Brearley School, the New York State Association of Independent Schools (NYSAIS), and the Independent School Admission Association of Greater New York (ISAAGNY).